Est. 2019 · Thornhill, Ontario

 Medical & Surgical AI

 Surgical robotics, diagnostic imaging, patient monitoring — the physical world of the human body demands the highest-fidelity sensory data.
-The participation matrix framework applies to any domain where causal scene understanding is required.
+Our framework applies to any domain where causal scene understanding is required.